 This will lead to the extremely quick adoption of voice once the discovery and related issues are solved.

-The idea is that voice will be the first port of call when someone needs to do something.
+The idea is that voice will be the first port of call when someone needs assistance.

 In a Voice First world devices will become more invisible as people will only need to look at them for tasks they cannot use voice to do.